yuvadm/rockcast/README.md

 - Booting with button pressed -> mask rom mode
 - Booting with SPI out pin 8 shorted to ground -> mask rom mode

+## Open Questions

+- What the fuck is going on with the storage?
+Why is the ROM dump so sparse?
+- Where are the UART pads / pins hiding?